benmosheron/CsvGnome/README.md

 * ```gnomefiles``` displays the available gnomefiles, along with their locations.
 * ```save example``` saves the current fields to "example.gnome".
 * ```load example``` loads the previously saved fields from "example.gnome".

+### Info

+* CsvGnome is the creation of Ben Sheron.
+I welcome correspondence at benmosheron@gmail.com
+* Source code is available at https://github.com/benmosheron/CsvGnome
+* Any ideas or feedback?
+File an issue at https://github.com/benmosheron/CsvGnome/issues/new